JHWebDeveloper/Able2-public-resources/README.md

 ## [2.1.1] - 9.3.2020

 ### Added
-- Stop button to allow partial downloading of youtube livestreams.
+- Stop button to allow partial downloading of livestreams.
 - Can now disable filtering out of characters that cause errors in Aspera (allows you to keep foreign characters in a filename if aspera is not needed).
 - Restore Default button in Preferences window.